cheuklau/sre-hands-on-interview/README.md

 # DevOps/SRE Hands-On Triage Interview Questions

+Feel free to fork this repo and create your own triage scenarios.
+The Terraform script will automatically spin up an EC2 instance with the full Elastic Stack deployed and the Kibana endpoint exposed on port `5601`.
+You will just need to point Filebeat (configuration file located at `/etc/filebeat/filebeat.yml`) to your own application logs or implement other [beats](https://www.elastic.co/products/beats) for your use case.
+Please share your ideas!

 ## Introduction

 This repository contains a series of hands-on interview questions for DevOps/SRE interview candidates.
 Each question simulates common scenarios that a DevOps/SRE might encounter when running a production environment.
 The interviewee candidate should be able to assess the situation using the provided monitoring tools, and triage the problem to get critical services back online.
 Follow-up questions should focus on monitoring, infrastructure changes or automation strategies to prevent future occurrences of the same problem.